wh-alice/mig_visualstudio/vs/modeling/setting-a-background-image-on-a-diagram.md

 ---
-title: "Setting a Background Image on a Diagram | testtitle" ms.custom: "" ms.date: "10/21/2016"
+title: "Setting a Background Image on a Diagram" ms.custom: "" ms.date: "10/21/2016"
 ms.prod: "visual-studio-tfs-dev14"